theupdateframework/taps/tap5.md

 of the snapshot metadata file.
 Suppose that R is ["https://pypi.python.org/metadata/targets/Django.json", "http://example.com/metadata/path/to/foo.json"].
-First, the client would look up the version number for "targets/Django.json", instead of "targets.json" (for the original top-level targets role), in the snapshot metadata.
+If the the top-level targets metadata file is available from the first URL, then the client would look up the version number for "targets/Django.json", instead of "targets.json" (for the original top-level targets role), in the snapshot metadata.
-Then, the client would try to find the desired target using the "targets/Django.json" role.
+After that, the client would try to find the desired target using the "targets/Django.json" role.
-If the target could not be found or verified, then the client would try to find the target using the "path/to/foo.json" role, being careful to first look up the version number of the "path/to/foo.json" role in the snapshot metadata.
+Otherwise, if the top-level targets metadata file could not be found or verified using the first URL, but it is available from the second URL, then the client would try to find the target using the "path/to/foo.json" role, being careful to first look up the version number of the "path/to/foo.json" role in the snapshot metadata.

 Fifth, the client uses only M to update delegated targets metadata files.
 Each file is downloaded in order from each URL in M until it is found.